seeker89/chaos-engineering-book/vm/README.md

 In order to launch packer, run `make build`.
 Note, that you will only need to dowload the iso image once, and that it will be placed in `./packer_cache`.

+## Starting the machine

+Once finished, packer will produce two files: .ovf and .vmdk.

+To import them, open Virtualbox and go to File -> Import Appliance.
+Follow the wizard and pick settings.
+If you're going to use the graphic mode, you should probably give it some graphic memory and turn hardware acceleration on.

 ## Credits

 Thanks to https://github.com/ruzickap/packer-templates for figuring out the preseed config for ubuntu desktops!